Tutul33/WebApi/README.md

 # Prerequisites

-ASP.NET Core 5.0
+ASP.NET Core 5.0 [You can use ASP.NET Core 8.0]

 Visual Studio 2019/2022 or VS Code

-.NET Core SDK 5.x
+.NET Core SDK 5.x [You can use .NET Core SDK 8.x]

 Postman or Curl (for testing APIs)